 In the public car at Barcombe Mills ONLY – there is no parking available near the Anchor Inn and DO NOT park on the track to Old Mill Farm.

 Access to fishing at the Anchor Inn is along the farm track towards Old Mill Farm (marked from the public car park in red on the map above) then continue along the Sussex Ouse Valley Way footpath on the western bank of the river past the Anchor sluice, across the farm bridge to the east bank then into the field downstream of the farm bridge.

 CONDITIONS OF USE

-- Access to waters is ONLY allowed between one hour before sunrise and one hour after sunset on the date shown on your day ticket.
+ACCESS to waters ONLY between one hour before sunrise and one hour after sunset on the day ticket date.